-SPF (Sender Policy Framework) Validation tool allows users to determine whether there exists some SPF record in type TXT of DNS records of the subjected domain or host.
-The validation is done by validating the format of SPF records of the domain and determining if the data is valid and should be working or not.
+The check SPF record validation is done by validating the format of SPF records of the domain and determining if the data is valid and should be working.

 SPF stands for Sender Policy Framework.
-It's a TXT record added to a domain DNS record that specifies the IP addresses allowed to send emails on behalf of the domain.
+It's a TXT record added to a domain DNS record for DNS info that specifies the IP addresses allowed to send emails on behalf of the domain.
 It enables the domain to announce the list of approved senders publicly.

-So if the message fails SPF validation, there is no guarantee that it would not be delivered.
-The receiving ISP takes the final decision.
-Therefore, SPF is one of the many factors that determine either email should be delivered or not.
-However, when it comes to verifying the From address, DMARC is relatively more reliable than SPF.
+So if the message fails SPF validation, there is no guarantee that it will not be delivered.
+The receiving ISP (Internet Service Provider) makes the final decision.
+Therefore, an SPF record check is one of the many factors determining whether an email should be delivered.
+However, when verifying the From address, the DMARC check is relatively more reliable than SPF.

 The battle against spam and email scam continues.
 With time, several standards have developed to stop that practices.
 Sender Policy Framework or SPF is one of those standards.